DeltaHotelKilo/DWS7612-Logger/README.md

 # DWS7612-Logger
-Read and decode SML messages of a DWS7612.2 electric meter.
+Reads and decodes SML messages of a DWS7612.2 electric meter.<br>
-Optionally store the meter readings for Positive Active Energy (1.8.0) and Negative Active Energy (2.8.0) into a MySQL database.
+Optionally stores the meter readings for Positive Active Energy (1.8.0)<br>
+and Negative Active Energy (2.8.0) into a MySQL database.<br>